 And are you neglecting your better self simply because you haven’t bothered to ask, how am I doing?

-Even a good job with good benefits can have suspect dental coverage.
-Don’t let the insurance companies win by paving the way for dentures before you hit 50.
-Floss, floss, and floss some more (or maybe not since dentists aren’t sure it makes a difference).
+Even a good job with good benefits can have suspect dental and vision coverage.
+Don’t let the insurance companies win.
+First, your teeth.
+Floss, floss, and floss some more (even when dentists aren’t sure it makes a difference).
 Brush in circles, gum to tooth.
 Then, schedule a dental check up every six months.
 Some studies have shown that infected teeth can lead to heart disease, and besides the clean lick-your-tongue-over-your-teeth-feeling after a dental visit is a bonus.
 Then, if you’re having trouble reading the magazines in the dentist’s office, check your eyes.
 Don’t be too cool for school and worry about wearing glasses.
 Besides there’s also contacts or Lasik, but don’t settle for seeing life through a squint.

 How’s the bank account looking?
 And the four credit cards?
 And the non-existent savings?
 If you answered: Great.
 I only have two that are fully paid off.
 Non-existent?
 Ha!
 Then, you can move on to the next check-up.
 For the rest of us, let’s make a plan.
 Can you pay more down on your credit cards?
 Can you put anything, something, away in your savings?
 And can you stop yourself from buying a new pair of shoes to save for the business you want to start?
 Or the house you want to buy?
 Take a look at your bank account and see if it’s representing the kind of healthy life you want to be living.